An index theorem for end-periodic operators: Introduction

 In this paper, we prove an index theorem for operators on end-periodic manifolds, generalizing the index theorem of Atiyah, Patodi, and Singer~\cite{aps:I}.

 The Atiyah--Patodi--Singer theorem applies to a first-order elliptic differential operator $A$ on a compact oriented manifold $Z$ with boundary $Y$ that has the form

 on a collar neighborhood of $Y$.
 Here, $B$ is a self-adjoint elliptic operator on $Y$ and $\sigma$ is a bundle isomorphism.
-We orient $Y$ so that the outer normal vector $\p/\p u$ followed by the orientation of $Y$ gives the orientation on $X$ (this is different from the orientation convention of \cite{aps:I}).
+We orient $Y$ so that the outer normal vector $\p/\p \theta$ followed by the orientation of $Y$ gives the orientation on $X$ (this is different from the orientation convention of \cite{aps:I} hence the negative sign in \eqref{E:aps}).
 The theorem states that the index of $A$, with respect to a certain global boundary condition, is given by